CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 - Can't speak.
 - Unaware of surroundings.
 - Character drops whatever they were holding and falls prone (see the condition).
-- Automatically fails all STR/RFX governed checks.
+- Automatically fail any check that require coordinated movement (i.e. Acrobatics, Athletics, Sleight Hand, etc... )
 - Combat Rolls made within 5 feet have Super Advantage.